lugu/qiloop/doc/NOTES.md

 - 5: `property(Value) Value`: returns the value associated with the property.

-- 6: `setProperty(Value,Value) Void `: sets the value of a property.
+- 6: `setProperty(Value,Value) void `: sets the value of a property.

 - 7: `properties() Vect<str>`

-- 8: `registerEventWithSignature(uint32,uint32,uint64,String) uint64`
+- 8: `registerEventWithSignature(objectID: uint32, signalID: uint32, handler: uint64, signature: String) uint64`

 Notice: one exception is the the object 0 of service 0 which does not supports those methods.